jgch88/tic-tac-toe/README.md

 App (Game Engine)
 - Initialises Board: new Board()
 - Add Player to list of players: [new Player()]
-- Lets players play if it is a valid turn
+- Lets players play if it is a valid turn/valid player